 - Gunning crimes and corruption are very limited.

-– Boavista’s climate is favorable throughout the year, with mild temperatures and warm water.
-The absence of destructive meteorological phenomena such as hurricanes, earthquakes or floods further ensure the economic and social situation of the area.
+- Boavista’s climate is favourable throughout the year, with mild temperatures and warm water.
+The absence of destructive meteorological phenomena such as hurricanes, earthquakes or floods further ensures the economic and social situation of the area.
 In addition, there are no endemic diseases, vaccines are not necessary and there are no dangerous or poisonous animals (snakes, insects or big cats).

-– The sale of a property enjoys the same rights as a “full ownership”.
+- The sale of a property enjoys the same rights as “full ownership”.
 The owner can discard it as he sees fit, rent it and resell it.
 The acts are signed by notaries and recorded in the land registry.
-In addition, in countries of Community law applies even more clearly enshrines the rights of European citizens, owner of a property in Cape Verde.
+In addition, in countries of Community law applies, even more, enshrines the rights of European citizens, owners of a property in Cape Verde.

 - Cape Verde is not part of the European Union and therefore has a sovereign currency, the Cape Verde Escudo (ECV), associated with the Euro, however, for a fixed fee.
 This ensures the country’s trade and destination for Europe.

 - The cost of living is lower than in Europe.
 Investing in Cape Verde today means finding attractive and exclusive offers.
 The market is growing for 15 years and tourism contributes greatly to the revaluation of real estate, commercial properties, commercial and industrial activities.

 - The costs of buying and selling a property are very low (less than 7% in total) as well as maintenance costs.
 Purchase rates are still affordable and will increase from year to year.